 Whisky bars in Singapore

-Image adapted from: @boonyuru
+Image (LHS) adapted from: The Whiskey Library

 From cheap beer towers to cocktail rooftop bars, we certainly like our glasses filled to the brim.
 But as much as we like our mojitos and Asahi beers, it always makes for a fun experience when we step out of our comfort zones.
 Whisky is often overlooked as an old man’s drink, but one sip will leave a lingering peaty taste that rivals no other.